 Seonmyeong, can you take a look at this?
 You have more knowledge of our ULTs and Csd module.
 The idea here is just to avoid the intermediate context switch to the scheduler in the case where the currently running thing is a ULT and the next thing in the scheduler is also a ULT.

-#3 Updated by Seonmyeong Bak about 1 month ago
+#3 Updated by Seonmyeong Bak 4 months ago